aimms/function-reference/user-interface-related-functions/dialog-functions/dialoggetelementbytext.rst

 The procedure :aimms:func:`DialogGetElementByText` displays a dialog box in which the user can select an element from a set.
-However, other than ``DialogGetElement``, this procedure does not show a list of element names but a list of strings, which are given as a separate argument to the procedure.
+However, other than :aimms:func:`DialogGetElement`, this procedure does not show a list of element names but a list of strings, which are given as a separate argument to the procedure.